 Images of the lungs may be taken with:

 There is no cure for chronic bronchitis.
-There are treatments that can reduce symptoms and improve lung function.
+Treatment may help to improve symptoms.
 The best way to reduce symptoms is to stop smoking.

 Treatment options may include one or more of the following:

-Oxygen therapy may be helpful if blood oxygen levels are too low.
-It can relieve breathing problems and improve energy.
-Oxygen may only be needed for specific activities or it may be given throughout the day.
+Oxygen therapy may be needed.
+It will increase the oxygen in the lungs and then in the blood.
+This therapy can ease breathing problems and improve energy.
+Oxygen may only be needed for activity.
+In later stages, it may be needed throughout the day.